Jannabie/Niche-Studio-Weirdo/docs/engines/malie.md

 1. Click **Patch Names**.
 2. Your translated character names are injected into the script data.

-> ⚠️ **Patch Names must happen before Patch Dialog.** The dialog patching step references the name data that was just written.
-Reversing this order causes corruption.

 ### Step 6 — Patch Dialog (SECOND!)